rossbachp/DeciCollab/RECORD-FAQ.md

 Architectural Decision Records (ADRs) are vital as they promote transparency, minimize technical conflicts, streamline onboarding for new team members, and ensure the consistency and continuity of architectural decisions over time.

+## What information should an ADR contain?

+Each ADR should, at a minimum, include the following key elements:

+* __Context__:
+  * Clearly describe the background and rationale for the decision, including possible solutions the team evaluated.
+This section should also capture any relevant details about the project, customer requirements, or technology stack.
+* __Decision__:
+  * State the adopted solution explicitly and unambiguously, using imperative language.
+Avoid conditional terms like "should," and instead phrase decisions decisively, such as “We use…” or “The team must use…”.
+* __Consequences__:
+  * Highlight the known trade-offs, implications, and potential impact of the decision on the project and its deliverables.

+Additionally, each ADR must include:

+* __Status__:
+  * Indicating the decision's current state (e.g., proposed, approved, superseded).
+* __Changelog__:
+  * A record of changes with the date and the person responsible for each update.

+This structure ensures clarity, transparency, and accountability in decision-making.

 ## How do you start writing ADRs?

 Start by identifying architectural decisions that significantly impact the project.
 Use a standardized template to document each decision, capturing the context, available options, chosen solution, and anticipated consequences.
 Involve all relevant stakeholders to validate and provide feedback on the ADR.